 Sheryl predicts: “In ten years, there will be less room for companies that don’t think about metrics other than financial ones.”

 Reading the book that night helped me gain a better understanding of the concept that I am a valuable person regardless of how my business is doing.
 I want to encourage you to not confuse your self-worth with your net-worth.

 Find your value, look at the impact you are having on your clients’ lives, and feel proud that you are living your truth.
 Write out a mission statement for your business so you always know why you are in business.
 And keep that bigger picture in mind so you stay aligned with your values as you run your business and not get off track when you are thrown a curve ball.

 This is an excerpt from my chapter in the 2018 book, “Coaching For Female Entrepreneurs: How Life Coaching Can Improve Your Bottom Line.”
 In my chapter I list several ways to overcome the self-worth vs. net-worth dilemma.
-Right now Amazon has the book on sale at 50% off.
 Order your copy HERE.